hpcaitech/ColossalAI/examples/images/vit/README.md

 Vision Transformer is a class of Transformer model tailored for computer vision tasks.
 It was first proposed in paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) and achieved SOTA results on various tasks at that time.

 In our example, we are using pretrained weights of ViT loaded from HuggingFace.
 We adapt the ViT training code to ColossalAI by leveraging [Boosting API](https://colossalai.org/docs/basics/booster_api) loaded with a chosen plugin, where each plugin corresponds to a specific kind of training strategy.
-This example supports plugins including TorchDDPPlugin, LowLevelZeroPlugin, and GeminiPlugin.
+This example supports plugins including TorchDDPPlugin (DDP), LowLevelZeroPlugin (Zero1/Zero2), GeminiPlugin (Gemini) and HybridParallelPlugin (any combination of tensor/pipeline/data parallel).

 ## Run Demo